dkauf42/bayota/README.md

-# README #

-This README documents the steps necessary to get this application up and running.

 # Overview

+This README documents the steps necessary to get the "OptSandbox" application up and running.

 "OptSandbox" is an optimization application developed for the Chesapeake Bay Assessement Scenario Tool (CAST)